seanbao/mnemonas/docs/security.en.md

 curl --connect-timeout 3 http://<domain>:8080/health
 # expected: failed connection or timeout
+# If you use custom backend ports, check that those ports also fail or time out.

 curl https://<domain>/dav/
 # expected: 401 Unauthorized when WebDAV authentication is enabled